openedx/edx-platform/openedx/core/djangoapps/catalog/docs/decisions/001-programs-cache.rst

 Context
 =======
 The LMS in edx-platform has a limited understanding of the structure and content of programs, as they are stored authoritatively in the Discovery service's SQL database.
 However, certain features of the LMS, such as displaying a learner’s programs on their dashboard, require access to the programs’ data.
 To fulfill this need, the LMS has the JSON responses from Discovery’s /api/v1/programs endpoint stored in memcached.
 The LMS uses the cache to understand what program or programs a course (run) is in.
-The contents of the cache are exposed through the openedx.core.djangoapps.catalog app.
-This system is what we are referring to when we say the programs cache” or simply “the cache”.
+The contents of the cache are exposed through the ``openedx.core.djangoapps.catalog`` app.
+This system is what we are referring to when we say "the programs cache” or simply “the cache”.

 This cache is populated by calling LMS’s cache_programs management command.
 The cache is regularly refreshed via an external process.